Return to Table of Contents

 Full Knowledge: Murder, serious violence or serious neglect are known by most everyone to be gravely wrong.
 We just know that we ought not do damage to another.
 One example of how one may not have full knowledge was explained in Chapter One under the heading of “Erroneous Conscience.”
-Rather than repeat this example here you may want to go back to that section for a reminder.
+Rather than repeat this example here, you may want to go back to that section for a reminder.

 Complete Consent of the Will: This factor of a mortal sin is, perhaps, most easily understood as a more likely diminishing factor of guilt.
-Very often, when violence is enacted, it is done in a moment of rage and extreme emotion.
+Very often when violence is enacted, it is done in a moment of rage and extreme emotion.
 This is no justification since we have a duty to have our emotions and passions under control.
 However, one can conceive of a sudden shocking situation in which a person acted in a seriously harmful way without really thinking about it.

 Say, for example, that someone comes home to find a spouse in the act of adultery.
 This is shocking and evokes extreme emotion.
 Say that the shocked spouse reacts with sudden anger without any premeditation.
-In that sudden act of anger the adulterer is killed.
+In that sudden act of anger, the adulterer is killed.

-Obviously this is a very sad situation and killing, in this case, is not justified.
+Obviously this is a very sad situation, and killing in this case is not justified.
 However, that intense emotion may mean that the person’s sin does not rise to the level of being mortal sin.
 Even the civil laws of most countries recognize a difference between premeditated murder and “temporary insanity.”

 Furthermore, any grave factors, especially of an emotional form, can have the effect of lessening the personal guilt of one who gravely violates this Commandment.
 As always, that does not make the action good or even neutral, it only lessens the personal guilt.

 Venial Sins: The Fifth Commandment can be violated in numerous venial ways.
-Words, for example, when harsh, belittling, condescending or sarcastic can “kill” another’s spirit.
+Words, for example, when harsh, belittling, condescending or sarcastic, can “kill” another’s spirit.
 Verbal abuse does much damage to others, especially when done within the family.

 All forms of anger, passive aggression, or mean-spirited actions violate this Commandment.
 We must strive to love and respect the whole person, body, mind and spirit.
 When one is harmed mentally, spiritually or physically, this Commandment is broken.
 Of course, verbal, emotional and spiritual abuse can also rise to the level of grave matter, but very often it remains as a less serious venial sin.

 Envy is also a violation of this Commandment.
 Envy is distinguished from jealousy in that jealousy is more of a covetousness and unhealthy desire to have what others have.
 This could be jealousy of their possessions, personal qualities, social status or the like.
 Envy often begins with a certain jealousy but adds to it some form of harmful acting out toward the other.
-Envy is a deep sorrow over the good of others and leads one to try and damage them as a result.
+Envy is a deep sorrow over the good of others and leads one to try to damage them as a result.
 Anger is always involved in envy but is often internal, causing the aggression to be more passive and subtle.

 Finally, this Commandment is broken even when we act in a negligent way and fail to properly build up others.
 We have a duty to love and support others.
-When we fail to do so we are partly responsible for the ill effects this has on them.
+When we fail to do so, we are partly responsible for the ill effects this has on them.
 Thus, it is possible to damage another by neglecting them and neglecting the love we owe them.

 Next Chapter: Chapter 6 – Chastity, Purity, Affection and Marital Love